openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

   If a value is not specified by the client, the service may default this to either `true` or `false`.

+### Service Providers: ``/OS-FEDERATION/service_providers``

+A service provider is a service that is trusted by an identity service to not abuse the privacy of the identity attributes that are given to it.

+Optional attributes:

+* ``description`` (string)

+  Describes the service provider.

+  If a value is not specified by the client, the service may default this value to either an empty string or ``null``.

+* ``enabled`` (boolean)

+  Indicates whether the Identity Service should assert federation identities to this service provider.

+  If a value is not specified by the client, the service may default this to either `true` or `false`.

 ### Protocols: `/OS-FEDERATION/identity_providers/{idp_id}/protocols`

 A protocol entry contains information that dictates which mapping rules